yegle/pandas-website/getpandas.rst

 0.8.0 Development Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Development is source controlled using git.
-Here's a handy guide to `getting started <http://help.github.com/set-up-git-redirect>`_.
+Here's a handy guide to `getting started <http://help.github.com/set-up-git-redirect>`__.
+If you're interested in contributing to development, please visit our `developer page <developers.html>`__.

 	* https://github.com/pydata/pandas